nabto/nabto-embedded-sdk/platform_integration_example/doc/np_platform.md

 }
 ```

+'custom_timestamp_init' should be called from 'nabto_device_init_platform' function called by the system when performing the bootstrap of the system.

 The low level platform `src/platform/np_platform.h` can then be
 implemented by using different modules.
 Either modules which already
 exists or modules which is tailored for the specific platform.
 The